BiancaArtola/finalproject/README.md

 ## Built With

-* [IONIC](https://ionicframework.com/docs) - An open source UI toolkit for building performant, high-quality mobile and desktop apps using web technologies — HTML, CSS, and JavaScript — with integrations for popular frameworks like Angular.
+* [IONIC](https://ionicframework.com/docs) - An open-source UI toolkit for building performant, high-quality mobile and desktop apps using web technologies — HTML, CSS, and JavaScript — with integrations for popular frameworks like Angular.
 * [Angular](https://angular.io/docs) - The web Framework
 * [Firebase](https://firebase.google.com/docs) - Database